-Near the end of each Spring quarter, all students who will be registering in the upcoming Fall quarter are asked to submit an Annual Progress Report on their efforts and accomplishments during the current academic year.
+Near the end of each Spring quarter, all students who have not completed their degree objectives are asked to submit an Annual Progress Report on their efforts and accomplishments during the current academic year.
 The progress report should be organized into four sections: (a) coursework performance (courses taken and grades); (b) overall progress toward the degree (what benchmarks have been reached this year, what benchmark is the student working toward and how close is the student to achieving this goal); (c) research activity (publications, papers submitted for publications, conference papers, research projects); and (d) service activity (for the department, campus, community and/or the discipline).
 Teaching performance is evaluated for those with teaching responsibilities in the department.
 Students also are asked to submit an updated curriculum vita with their progress report.